gonzalocasas/Specifications/docs/router.md

 The core router (hereby known as `Router`) handle all the router logic.
 It also supplies a concise interface to allow both adapters to trigger actions.
-Any error or success from both adapters might trigger one of the following method.
+Any error or success from both adapters could trigger one of the following method.

 ``` haskell
 -- Ask the router to handle a specific error.